-- We were not as embedded in the community as we would have liked, which meant that we were dependent on the village leadership and our local research assistants for selecting and communicating with participants. - Interaction with policy makers was limited to a few exchanges at the start and end of the project.
-Although government representatives showed interest in testing our approach in other communities, we did not have the time in the project to embed our creative practice in the decision making process and combine it with more conventional measures for dealing with droughts, which were more familiar to the decision makers.

-- Within the timeframe of the project, we could not evaluate the long-term benefits of our approach.
+- We were not as embedded in the community as we would have liked, which meant that we were dependent on the village leadership and our local research assistants for selecting and communicating with participants. - Our interaction with policy makers was limited to a few exchanges at the start and end of the project.
+Although government representatives showed an interest in testing our approach in other communities, we did not have the time in the project to embed our creative practice in the decision-making process and combine it with more conventional measures for dealing with droughts, which were more familiar to the decision makers. - We could not evaluate the long-term benefits of our approach within the time frame of the project.